syncfusion-content/uwp-docs/uwp/Pdf-Viewer/How-to/Toggle-the-display-of-the-page-number.md

 ---
 layout: post
-title: Toggle the display of the page number in Syncfusion Essential UWP PDF viewer.
+title: Toggle the display of the page number in UWP PDF viewer | Syncfusion
-description: Toggle the display of the page number in Syncfusion Essential UWP PDF viewer.
+description: Learn here about Toggle the display of the page number in Syncfusion Essential Studio UWP PDF viewer control and more.
 platform: uwp
 control: PDF viewer
 documentation: ug